Seychelles Premier League

 Seychelles Premier League is the top division of the Seychelles Football Federation, it was created in 1979.
-League matches usually take place in front of dozens of spectators.
+League games usually take place in front of dozens of spectators.

 On 11 September 2024, an agreement was signed by the managing director of Absa Bank Seychelles, Nazim Mahmood, and the chief executive of the Seychelles Football Federation, Dennis Rose.
 The two-year agreement will see Seychelles' top football division has been rebranded to Absa Premier League.